SireeshaCh/codergirl-project-stub/README.md

 This contains some commands for you to run (but you've already done some of them).
 Look for the one with `git remote add origin` and copy-paste that into git bash to run it.
 It's already customized with your project name.
 11. Type and run: `git push -u origin master`
+12. Type and run: `git push --set-upstream origin master`
-12. Refresh the page in your web browser and you should be able to see your code.
+13. Refresh the page in your web browser and you should be able to see your code.
-13. Go back to Eclipse and right-click the project, choose Refresh, and the icons should change to indicate git success.
+14. Go back to Eclipse and right-click the project, choose Refresh, and the icons should change to indicate git success.

 You're done!
 You now have an empty project with your preferred name.